 For more information, please go to the NYU Summer Launchpad web site: http://bit.ly/146d6e2.

 The NYU Entrepreneurial Institute empowers entrepreneurs from idea to impact.
 Founded in 2012, the Institute offers educational programming, events, resources, and funding, via the NYU Innovation Venture Fund, to inspire, educate, connect, and accelerate entrepreneurs across NYU.

 This Press Release is in the following Topics:

-Research, Leonard N. Stern School of Business, Polytechnic Institute of NYU, College of Arts and Science, Tisch School of the Arts, Research, Robert F. Wagner Graduate School of Public Service
+Research, Polytechnic School of Engineering, Leonard N. Stern School of Business, Research, Tisch School of the Arts, College of Arts and Science, Robert F. Wagner Graduate School of Public Service

 Type: Press Release